 Students in grades nine through twelve, ages fourteen to eighteen, participate daily in a unique afternoon prevocational program designed to develop skills and attitudes that enhance their social development and allow them to participate in meaningful cooperative work.
-Working individually or in small groups, students rotate through various prevocational crews including the school store, household activities, gardening, landscaping, weaving, sewing, woodworking, maintenance, life skills, and stable and animal care.
+Working individually or in small groups, students rotate through various prevocational crews including the school store, household activities, gardening, landscaping, weaving, stable and animal care, woodworking, maintenance, and life skills.

 As in their earlier school years, high school students receive small group and individualized instruction addressing their unique needs.
 In addition, however, they are permitted to choose from elective courses according to their interests and talents.
 Our elective courses have included: